josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-The component's responsibility is for the presentation and gathering of information for the view.
+The responsibility of the component is for the presentation and gathering of information for the view.
 It should not care how it gets the data, just that it knows who to ask for it.
 Separating the data services moves the logic on how to get it to the data service, and lets the component be simpler and more focused on the view.